Curiosity killed the cat…

 It’s a saying you likely hear when you start looking into details.
 You become curious about an event or popular idea, and you want to search for answers.
 You may come across conspiracy theories or ideas that just don’t work with the norm, but nonetheless, they spark something deep inside you.

 In short, your journey challenges conventional thinking.
 And many people just don’t like it.
-When challenging conventional thinking, you’re creating a new line of thinking and that gets people scared.
+When challenging conventional thinking, you’re creating a new line of thinking and that gets tongues wagging.

 But it isn’t a bad thing.
-In fact, anything that challenges conventional thinking and pushes the boundaries is good.
-Just think about how it helped in the past.
+In fact, anything that challenges conventional thinking and pushes the boundaries can be good (unless it goes to far).
+Just think about how unconventional thinking helped in the past.
 Newton, the Wright brothers, Marconi and Edison all challenged conventional thinking and look where we are as a result.
 Indeed, we once believed the world was flat, until ancient Greek mathematicians challenged that thought and found out the truth: the world is round!

 Breaking from convention is a scary thing!